cameronjacob/datafiles/README.md

 3. Apparently there's an error which I'm unable to recreate with the datapad derma.

 _________________________
-<b>FOR IT TO WORK YOU NEED TO DO THIS</b>
+<b>Installation</b>
 _________________________

+Place all four directories into your gamemodes/cwhl2rp/plugins/ folder.

-Add these columns to characters SQL table with default variable "fill" (I didn't bother to make it create itself):
+Add these columns to the characters SQL table with default variable "fill" (I didn't bother to make it create itself):
 _GenericData
 _Datafile

+ie.
+ALTER TABLE characters ADD _GenericData TEXT DEFAULT 'fill';
+ALTER TABLE characters ADD _Datafile TEXT DEFAULT 'fill';

 _________________________
-<b>STREAMABLES OF THE PLUGIN(S)</b> - videos may or may not differ from what the plugin looks like now.
+<b>Streamables of the plugin(s)</b> - videos may or may not differ from what the plugin looks like now.
 _________________________

 1. https://streamable.com/vfjmu